-Here are some suggestions to make regular movement a part of your day.
+Here are some suggestions to make movement a regular part of your day.
 See where you can start and add additional movement whenever you can.
-When it comes to exercise remember, every small step really does count!
+When it comes to exercise, remember, every small step really does count!

-- Put on some music and for the length of 3 songs do some strength training exercise.
-If you go past three songs great!
-But at least try to commit to 3 songs. - When you are cooking dinner, put on some music and dance! - Make it habit that before you get a shower you do some sort of strength training exercise (Ex. push-ups, sit ups, squats, calf raises). - Get off the bus a couple stops early.
-Make this your new stop. - Park further away at the work or store parking lot.
+- Put on some music and do some strength training exercise for the length of 3 songs.
+If you go past three songs, great!
+Try to commit to 3 songs at least. - When you are cooking dinner, put on some music and dance! - Make it habit to do some sort of strength training exercise before you shower (Ex. push-ups, sit ups, squats, calf raises). - Get off of the bus a couple stops early and make this your new stop. - Park further away at work or at the store.
 Make this your normal parking spot. - Try to take the stairs as much as possible.
-If you need to go up 14 flights, take the elevator for half and walk the rest. - Walk to do as many errands as possible.
-Walk to the bank on your lunch break or to the store to pick up groceries. - Sign up for a dance, yoga or pilates class. - Find a walking buddy to take a 15 minute walk with you on your lunch break. - Make music a part of your workout! - When enjoying a television show, commit to do strength training exercises during the commercial breaks (leave the dumbbells by the television for a reminder). - When on a business call, if you can, stand up and do calf raises. - If you have a desk job, set a specific time of day when you take 5 minutes (more if you are able) to do some stretching or take a brisk walk or do a burst of some sort of strength training activity.
+If you need to go up 14 flights, take the elevator for half and walk the rest. - Do as many errands as possible while walking.
+Walk to the bank on your lunch break, or walk to the store to pick up groceries. - Sign up for a dance, yoga or Pilates class. - Find a walking buddy and take a 15 minute walk on your lunch break. - Make music a part of your workout! - When watching a television show, commit to do strength training exercises during the commercial breaks (leave the dumbbells by the television for a reminder). - When on a business call, if you can, stand up and do calf raises. - If you have a desk job, set a specific time of day when you take 5 minutes (more if you are able) to do some stretching, take a brisk walk, or do a burst of some sort of strength training activity.
 Set it as an appointment with yourself. - Take a lesson in a physical activity that you always wanted to try.